 Types of Treatment

 At present, there is no cure for cold sores.
-Although symptoms will may only appear for a short time in between long periods of dormancy, once the herpes simplex virus infects a person, they carry will it for life.
+Once the herpes simplex virus infects a person, it will remain present for life.

 How do they work?